microscaler/tinkerbell/docs/mdbook/src/adr/0021-Contributor_Roles_and_Governance.md

 ## Context

-Tinkerbell FAR is an advanced, community-driven autonomous agentic runtime project.
+Tiffany FAR is an advanced, community-driven autonomous agentic runtime project.
 Clear governance and well-defined contributor roles are essential to fostering a vibrant, inclusive, and effective open-source community.
 Without clear roles and governance, community projects often encounter:

 * Confusion regarding decision-making authority.
 * Inconsistent or slow pull request (PR) review processes.
 * Difficulty in resolving disputes or escalating critical decisions.

-To address these issues, Tinkerbell requires explicit, structured governance, clear contributor roles and responsibilities, and well-defined escalation paths.
+To address these issues, Tiffany requires explicit, structured governance, clear contributor roles and responsibilities, and well-defined escalation paths.

 ---